-Our next classes in Massachusetts will begin on Monday, September 18th, in Boston, and Tuesday, September 19th, in Easthampton.
-Our next class in St. Paul will begin on Tuesday August 1st.
+Our next open classes in Massachusetts will begin on Monday, March 16th, 2020, in Boston, and Tuesday, March 17th, 2020 in Easthampton.
+Our next class in St. Paul will begin on Tuesday April 21st, 2020.
 Class sizes are limited, apply now for best chance of admission.

 We designed our program to produce massage therapists with excellent technical skills.
 Our graduates are prepared to begin their professional career immediately upon licensure, without any time necessary to “get up to speed”.